okteto/okteto/README.md

 **Cloud Native Development** is about moving your entire development workflow to your kubernetes cluster to:

 1. Eliminate integration issues by developing the same way code runs in production.
-1. Write code as usual, from your favourite IDE.
+1. Write code as usual, from your favorite IDE.
 1. Forget about building, pushing or deploying containers.

 Okteto helps you achieve this with a mix of kubernetes automation, file synching between your local file system and kubernetes and hot reloading of containers.